The admissions process is part of the Solihull local authority co-ordinated scheme.

 Applications for a place in Reception

-If you would like to apply for a Reception place starting in September 2023 you should apply to your home council - closing date is Sunday 15th January 2023.
-Contact School Admissions if you miss the closing date on 0121 704 6710.
+If you would like to apply for a Reception place starting in September 2025 you should apply to your home council - closing date is Wednesday 15th January 2025.

 Solihull Council School Admissions:-